-A separate mobile app (available for both Android and iOS devices) called the Alan-1 Game Grid app.
-Registering the game here is free and it unlocks the following benefits:
+A separate & free mobile app (available for both Android and iOS devices) called the Alan-1 Game Grid app was made just for operators.
+Registering the game within the app is free and it unlocks the following benefits:

 - Available software updates, which may include bug fixes and content - Remote technical alerts (if a component doesn't get used after multiple games, etc. - Warranty information for any Alan-1 made game - Shows all MLeS players who have played on your machine so you can do targeted advertising to them. - Send custom messages to those MLeS players to draw them back (tournament invitations, upcoming events/parties, etc.) - Participate in a special, one-time Alan-1 promotion (details below)